Career Change at 40: A Practical Guide to Starting Over

 These timelines assume a structured plan focused on genuine skill gaps.
 Unstructured transitions — random courses without a clear target role — take significantly longer and have lower completion rates.
 A learning path for adults changing careers into tech breaks these phases into week-by-week milestones.

-Common mistakes when changing careers at 40#
+Common mistakes when changing careers at 40Permalink to “Common mistakes when changing careers at 40”

-1. Starting without a specific target role#
+1. Starting without a specific target rolePermalink to “1.
+Starting without a specific target role”

 The most expensive mistake is investing months in learning before identifying what role you are targeting.
 A 2024 Pew Research Center survey found that career changers who could name a specific role were 2.4 times more likely to complete their transition within 18 months compared to those who only knew they wanted "something different."

-2. Assuming you are starting from zero#
+2. Assuming you are starting from zeroPermalink to “2.
+Assuming you are starting from zero”

-3. Underestimating the emotional challenge#
+3. Underestimating the emotional challengePermalink to “3.
+Underestimating the emotional challenge”

-4. Ignoring your financial reality#
+4. Ignoring your financial realityPermalink to “4.
+Ignoring your financial reality”

 Do not quit your job without a 3-6 month expense buffer.
 Do not enroll in a $15,000 bootcamp without verifying its placement rates through audited outcomes (CIRR data).
 Do not ignore the opportunity cost of reduced income during the transition period.

-5. Letting age myths become self-fulfilling prophecies#
+5. Letting age myths become self-fulfilling propheciesPermalink to “5.
+Letting age myths become self-fulfilling prophecies”

 If you believe employers will not hire you because of your age, you will not apply to roles you are qualified for.
 The data tells a different story: 82% of career changers over 45 report being happy in their new roles (AIER).
 Your experience is an asset — present it as one.

-Salary expectations after a career change at 40#
+Salary expectations after a career change at 40Permalink to “Salary expectations after a career change at 40”

-Adjacent field (operations to analytics)-10% to +10%0-12 months
+| Adjacent field (operations to analytics) | -10% to +10% | 0-12 months |

-Non-adjacent with transferable skills-15% to -25%12-24 months
+| Non-adjacent with transferable skills | -15% to -25% | 12-24 months |

 Sources: Glassdoor 2025 salary data, PayScale career transition data